ricedh/drafts/GeoSchedule.md

 Choose a mapping tool.
 Start building our map based on our decisions about to, from, projected, etc - All

-SATURDAY APRIL 12th - SUNDAY April 13th
+Saturday, April 12th - Sunday, April 13th
 ------------------------------------------
 Discuss our overall findings, and how our graphs and/or interactive tools share this information - All

 Write and post progress report on course blog (by Monday) - All

-MONDAY APRIL 14th - WEDNESDAY APRIL 16th
+Monday, April 14th - Wednesday, April 16th
 ----------------------------------------
 Begin Methods page - Aaron and Kaitlyn